JoeBarta/actix-web-solid-js-vite/README.md

 # Intro

 Rust [Actix web framework](https://github.com/actix/actix-web) serving static [solidjs](https://github.com/solidjs/) files built by [vite](https://github.com/vitejs/vite).
-By no means it is ready for anything, I only wanted to know I could not if I should.
+By no means it is ready for anything, there is no SSR for starters.
+I only wanted to know I could not if I should.

+If you really desire to serve JS using Rust I'd keep an eye on things like [create-rust-app](https://github.com/Wulf/create-rust-app)

-I call it "Rusty Solid" which incidentally would be my adult performer name.
+For now, I call this "Rusty Solid" which incidentally would be my adult performer name.

 ## Why